Hamster cage: Accessories

 Hamsters enjoy toys for behavioral enrichment.
+The pouches of hamster's cheeks are used to carry food from foraging in the wilderness to their burrow and to encourage their hoarding tendencies; it is recommended to include sprays and scatter feeding.
 Hamster toys should be non-toxic and sanitized.
 Hamsters also enjoy going inside objects and climbing things.
 Some plastic toys and accessories can absorb heat, which is unsafe for dwarf hamsters in hot weather.

 Hamster wheel

 Hamster wheels are exercise devices that allow hamsters to run, even in a confined space.
-Wheels intended for smaller breeds may not be appropriate for Syrian hamsters, but this information is not always divulged to consumers.
+Wheels intended for smaller species may not be appropriate for Syrian hamsters, but this information is not always divulged to consumers.
+The wheel should be large enough that the hamster runs with its back positioned flat.
 The Veterinary Association for Animal Welfare (TVT) recommends that wheels be at least 20 cm for Dwarf hamsters and at least 30 cm for Syrian hamsters, since wheels with smaller diameters can lead to permanent spinal curvature, especially in young animals.
-The Veterinary Association also recommends providing hamsters with a solid running surface, as rungs or mesh can catch limbs and cause injury.
+The TVT also recommends providing hamsters with a solid running surface, as rungs or mesh can catch limbs and cause injury.

-Hamster house
+Hamster hides

 Since hamsters are nocturnal in captivity, dark sleeping quarters during daylight hours are vital.
-Hamster houses, or hide boxes, provides this.
+Hamster houses, or hide boxes, provide this.
 Houses can be as simple as an opaque PVC tube that is 15 cm in diameter and is closed at one end, but boxes are preferred.
 Wooden houses or hideouts made of natural materials can help to keep hamsters cool in the summer.

-Hamster houses should be well-ventilated, to avoid condensation and dampness.
-Hide boxed improve the hamster's mental well-being, and the absence of a hide box can make them feel vulnerable and unsafe.
+Hamster houses should be well-ventilated to avoid condensation and dampness.
+Hide boxes improve the hamster's mental well-being, and the absence of a hide box can make them feel vulnerable and unsafe.
 Most hamsters will choose to nest and hoard food in their hideout, although some will use corners of the cage or even their wheel.